Moving and changing your address

-If you plan to permanently move or relocate for longer than 120 days, email TTS-PeopleOps@gsa.gov as soon as possible, and copy your supervisor on the email.
+If you plan to permanently move or relocate for longer than 120 days, email TTS-PeopleOps@gsa.gov as soon as you know your future address, and copy your supervisor on the email.
 Please provide the following information:

 - The effective date for your move.
 The effective date needs to be the start of a pay period.
 You can find pay period dates via GSA’s Payroll Calendar page.